Channel Rack & Step Sequencer

-Channel Selector - When lit, the Channel is selected (used in cut, copy, etc. operations - see Edit menu).
+Channel Selector - When lit, the Channel is selected (used in Cut, Copy, Paste operations - see Edit menu).
 The selected Channel also receives MIDI/Controller

-- Select/deselect target Channel - Left-Click.
-If multiple Channels are selected this will mute the target Channel.
+- Select/deselect target Channel - (Left-Click).
+If multiple Channels are selected this will focus the selecton to the target Channel.
 NOTE: When Auto select linked Channels is off, the Channel Selector LED is used to choose the Channel to receive live MIDI input.
 This allows you to play one instrument Channel and edit another opened with the Channel button (9).